Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 You can also use the [calculator](https://cloud.google.com/products/calculator) to confirm the price.
 ![](./images/Estimate.png)

-Click on "Create" to create the virtual machine.
-Google will now bring up your virtual machine.
-Wait for it to come up.
-It could take a minute.
-When the external IP column appears, you should be good to go.

-If instead, you see a red exclamation mark and hovering the cursor over it shows a message (shown below) noting that a virtual machine is unavailable, you will need to dismiss the request by clicking on the garbage can symbol on the right.
+After you create, if you see a red exclamation mark and hovering the cursor over it shows a message (shown below) noting that a virtual machine is unavailable, you will need to dismiss the request by clicking on the garbage can symbol on the right.
 Then, try to create the machine in a different region.
 Unfortunately, you will need to make all the selections again for a new request.
 ![](./images/VM_Unavailable.png)

 <video width="400" controlsList="nodownload" src="./video/VM.mp4" controls>